 - Numbness or altered feelings in the upper inner thighs, buttock or groin area

 - Neurological symptoms, like weakness, numbness or tingling in the extremities — the leg, foot, arm or hand

 - Unexplained fever with increasing back pain

-- Sudden upper back pain, particularly if you are at risk for osteoporosis.
+- Sudden upper back pain, mainly if you are at risk for osteoporosis.

 Upper/Middle Back Pain

 Pain in the upper and mid back is not as common than lower back or neck pain.
 The upper part of the spine is called the thoracic spinal column, and it is the most secure part of the spine.
 The reach of movement in the upper back becomes limited because of the backbone’s attachments to the ribs (rib cage).

 Upper back pain is generally caused by soft tissue injuries, like sprains or strains, muscle tension caused by bad posture, or looking downward for long time spans (e.g., texting, mobile phone use).

 An episode of upper back pain can activate by distinct moves and actions, including: